sqliteai/sqlite-sync-react-native/README.md

 );
 ```

+### 🔄 Alternative: op-sqlite Reactive Queries (Table-Level Granularity)

+For more fine-grained control over when queries re-execute, you can use [op-sqlite's reactive queries](https://op-engineering.github.io/op-sqlite/docs/reactive_queries) directly instead of `useSqliteSyncQuery`.

 ## 🚨 Error Handling

 The library separates **fatal database errors** from **recoverable sync errors** to enable true offline-first operation.